Guysteeleperkins/gsp-capstone-project/README.md

 ## Sprints
 EDIT THIS EVENTUALLY
-I had 14 working days to complete this project and had learned from previous projects that sprints worked effectively, using my GitHub project board filled with user stories I had created I would do very small sprints to complete the user story.
-If I felt this had been done quickly and I didn't need a break I would add another and keep going.
+I had 9 working days to complete this project and had learned from previous projects that sprints worked effectively.
 Depending on the day and energy levels I would split larger tasks with things like testing and styling as I went to mix up my work to keep motivation high.
 I found that after the first 3 days I had comnpleted CRUD functionality and changed my spints to regular work periods with a conistent 5-10 minute break every 1-2 hours.
 This kept me working effeciently and productively.

 ### User Stories